MHCommunity/mousehunt-improved/README.md

 - Fixes Whisker Woods Rift rage meter font sizes.
 - Fixes the tutorial overlay shadow.
 - Fixes the price being set incorrectly on the first click of the Best price in the Marketplace.
+  - Fixes the smash assignment button to go to the correct page.

+## UserScripts

+If you have any of these userscripts installed, you should uninstall them and use MouseHunt Improved instead, as the features are all included in the extension.

+- TODO: list scripts here

+## Contributing

+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to contribute to this project.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.